-On top of that, it teaches teenagers to take pride in earning money but to act responsibly with their earnings, Dr. Duffy explains.
+On top of that, it teaches teenagers to take pride in earning money and to act responsibly with their earnings, Dr. Duffy explains.
 And when a teen is asked to return to babysit again, it can be a great boost to his or her sense of self-worth.

 “It is also a positive, constructive use of time,” he adds.
-“I find that many of the teenagers I have worked with who babysit regularly tend to be more organized and make better use of their time, which they tend to value more than they would otherwise.”
+“I find that many of the teenagers I have worked with who babysit regularly tend to be more organized.
+They seem to make better use of their time.”

 - Learning to set limits and boundaries for the children, as well as how to make decisions on the spot when the children don’t automatically follow these limits and boundaries.

 - Gaining independency at a time when they may feel like they have little control at home.

-- Increased empathy towards others and the ability to see something from a different perspective.
+- Acquiring Increased empathy towards others and the ability to see something from a different perspective.

 - Learning career skills like negotiating salary, hours, and expectations.

 Not every teen may feel as interested in babysitting as I was, but the benefits are countless.
 Even if your teen doesn’t babysit regularly, a couple of gigs here and there can teach them invaluable lessons that will help them no matter where they find themselves later in life.